The start of a new year calls for trying new things! And I vote for fish for dinner! Specifically, my soy ginger salmon recipe!

 For some strange reason, that I don't quite understand, many people make a pained expression when I suggest "fish for dinner!", and I can't understand why?!
 There are so many amazing ways to cook fish!
 And it's extremely fast for a weeknight meal, making it even better!

-I met Bart while surfing Instagram one day and came across his amazing short form video recipes, that are shot in the MOST amazing locations.
-If you don’t already follow Bart on Instagram you must stop what you are doing and head over their and follow him...I’ll wait 🙂
+I met Bart while surfing Instagram one day and came across his amazing short-form video recipes on his Bart's Fish Tale's Instagram page, that are shot in the MOST amazing locations.

 - 1 Tbsp (15 ml) Toasted Sesame Oil

 - 1 ¼ tsp (6.25 ml) rice wine vinegar